rasheedjimoh/dataexfilattemptbyBryceMontgomery/README.md

 ---

 ## **Step 2: Checking if the File Was Accessed by Other Devices**
-After confirming that Bryce accessed the file on his workstation, we expanded the search to check if the file had been accessed on any other devices within the network.
-By querying for the same file, we could verify if the file was copied, transferred, or otherwise accessed from another machine.
+After confirming that Bryce accessed the file on his workstation, I expanded the search to check if the file had been accessed on any other devices within the network.
+By querying for the same file, I could verify if the file was copied, transferred, or otherwise accessed from another machine.

 ```kql
 DeviceFileEvents